Abhay478/Compilers_Proj/specs/specs.md

 | $D_{2n}$    | `Dihedral<n>`                | Dihedral group                                    |
 | $GL_{n}[F]$ | `InvMat<n, F: claims Field>` | Invertible $n \times n$ matrices over a field $F$ |

 Note that `claims` is not a keyword.
-It simply used within this document to indicate that the type `F` must be `claim`ed to be a `Field`.
+It is simply used within this document to indicate that the type argument `F` must be a `Field`.

 #### To `claim`